-In 1984 John Schnatter sold his muscle car and went into the pizza biz — in the back of his father’s tavern in Jefferson, Ind.
-Today, Papa John’s Pizza’s headquarters are Jeffersontown, Kentucky, and the company boasts more than 5,000 locations around the world, according to the website.
+In 1984, John Schnatter sold his muscle car and went into the pizza biz — in the back of his father’s tavern in Jefferson, Indiana.
+Today, Papa John’s Pizza’s headquarters are in Jeffersontown, Kentucky, and the company boasts more than 5,000 locations around the world, according to its website.

 Like all big companies, Papa John’s has had its share of growing pains.
 But some of Papa John’s issues went beyond that and turned into nightmares.
-In fact, it’s difficult to pick just one shady thing about the place.
-Keep reading to find out what lies beneath this family restaurant’s gleaming surface.
+In fact, it’s difficult to pick just one questionable thing about the place.
+Let’s take a quick look at the shadiest things you never knew about Papa John’s.

-Zachary Tucker of Madison County, Ill., filed a class-action suit in 2016 against Papa John’s for taxing pizza delivery charges, according to the Lawyer Herald.
+Zachary Tucker of Madison County, Illinois, filed a class-action suit in 2016 against Papa John’s for taxing pizza delivery charges, according to the Lawyer Herald.
 The amount of the tax was 16 cents.

 Because the delivery fee did not exceed the delivery cost, it was illegal to tax it, according to Illinois law.
 Apparently, Tucker was damaged by the 16-cent charge.
 In the lawsuit, according to Madison Record, he claimed Papa John’s had practiced “negligence, negligent misrepresentation, breach of contract/breach of duty of good faith and fair dealing, violation of the Illinois Consumer Fraud Act, and violation of the Uniform Deceptive Trade Practices Act.”

-As crazy as it might sound, in 2013 a Papa John’s delivery guy was arrested and charged with hiding more than $40,000 of cocaine in pizza boxes.
-And selling it to undercover police officers, according to NBC.
+As crazy as it might sound, in 2013 a Papa John’s delivery guy was arrested and charged with hiding more than $40,000 in cocaine in pizza boxes and selling it to undercover police officers, according to NBC.

-Forty-five-year-old Ramon Rodriquez allegedly sold coke that way almost 20 times since 2011.
-His actual arrest involved a pizza, chicken nuggets and $27,500 cocaine sale right outside of the Papa John’s where he worked.
+Ramon Rodriquez allegedly sold coke that way almost 20 times since 2011.
+His actual arrest involved a pizza, chicken nuggets, and a $27,500 cocaine sale right outside of the Papa John’s where he worked.
 Rodriquez had no problem wearing his uniform while he moonlighted.

 Next: Papa John’s vs. Pizza Hut